 Worried about a potentially volatile economy?
 Don’t be!
 When the market goes down, your agency has an opportunity to go up.
 Here’s the big secret — in-house marketing teams are usually the first cut.

 Cutting the in-house team, therefore, justifies agency costs for your clients.
 Brands still need marketing in a recession.
 But, they can usually save money by getting more help externally.

 Don’t fear a recession; embrace it.
 If you survive the recession, you’ll have a bunch of new clients and a reason to raise prices.
-And you need to raise prices in order to be profitable.
+Your agency will feel recession proof and you need to raise prices in order to be profitable.

 When Should You Raise Your Prices?

 The simplest answer is this — whenever you can!
 You have to be able to justify a price increase with value.
 So, if your value has gone up over the past year, your prices should too.

 Let’s say you’ve hired two new people, learned a ton of tips and tricks, and you’re even better at helping clients this year than you were last year.
 Your prices should reflect those improvements because your clients are benefitting from them.